dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### Mint Block Schema

 1. the `tx.op` field MUST be `"7mint"`
-2. it MUST contain a field `tx.tid: Nat`
+2. it MUST contain a field `tx.token_id: Nat`
 3. it MUST contain a field `tx.to: Account`
+4. it MUST contain a field `tx.token_metadata: Value` // t.b.d., see below

+// FIX t.b.d. what should go into the mint block; in ICRC-1 the governing principle is that the ledger should be reconstructible from the blocks; applying this here would mean to have the full metadata in the block; size wise, this should not be an issue as there are multiple archive canisters keeping the block log, while there is (currently) one canister that keeps all token state; thus, we may want to keep the full metadata around in the block log, up for discussion in the upcoming meeting

 ### Burn Block Schema

 1. the `tx.op` field MUST be `"7burn"`
-2. it MUST contain a field `tx.tid: Nat`
+2. it MUST contain a field `tx.token_id: Nat`

 > [!Note]
 > A `tx.from` field is not required as it is, due to the non-fungibility of the tokens, implied by `token_id` as the account that held the token when it was requested to be burned.